 Bosshard studied Design for Performance at the National Institute for Dramatic Arts and holds a BMus (University of New South Wales) with Honours (Australian National University).
 Since 2015 she has worked across theatre, dance, music and opera with credits including Deutsche Oper Berlin, Sydney Festival with Axis, Vertical Field at Resonant Bodies Festival, Restraint(s) with artist Ken Unsworth and the Australian Dance Artists, Now Now Festival, Ensemble Offspring, Backstage Music, Belvoir St Theatre 25A, Griffin Theatre, Hayes Theatre, Redline Productions, Kings Cross Theatre, NIDA, Alaska Projects, Periscope Productions, and Sydney/Melbourne Fringe Festivals.

-Bosshard began exhibiting as a visual artist in 2019, presenting work at Sydenham International, Articulate Project Space, 107, NAS Inner West Council, Perspectives at CICA gallery (KR), Our Neon Foe, Fieldwork with Mimi Kind & Alexandra Spence, Siteworks Festival Bundanon, and Spatial Aphorisms at Studio One the Parachute Ground in Sydney.
+Bosshard began exhibiting as a visual artist in 2019, presenting work at Sydenham International, Articulate Project Space, Tiles Lewisham, 107, NAS Inner West Council, Perspectives at CICA gallery (KR), Our Neon Foe, Fieldwork with Mimi Kind & Alexandra Spence, Siteworks Festival Bundanon, and Spatial Aphorisms at Studio One the Parachute Ground in Sydney.

 In 2021, she co-authored the book Space Body Habit with interdisciplinary artist Ira Ferris, published by Frontyard - exploring the many ways we perceive or fail to perceive spaces and/or places.